Valentin Muratov

 Valentin Ivanovich Muratov (Валентин Иванович Муратов, 30 July 1928 – 6 October 2006) was a Soviet gymnast and gymnastics coach.
 He competed at the 1952 and 1956 Olympics in all artistic gymnastics event and won four gold and one silver medal.
 He also won four gold medals at the 1954 world championships, sharing the all-around gold medal with Viktor Chukarin and the floor gold medal with Masao Takemoto.

 Biography

 Muratov's father worked at a munitions factory in Moscow; he volunteered to fight in World War II and went missing in action in 1942.
 Valentin then took his place at the munitions factory to support his mother.
 After the war ended, he went back to school, where he was introduced to gymnastics.

 In 1951, Muratov married Sofia Muratova, a fellow Olympic gymnast.
-They had two sons, Sergei (b.
-1952) and Andrei (b.
-1961); Sergei later also became a gymnast and gymnastic coach.
+They had two sons, Sergei (born 1952) and Andrei (born 1961); Sergei later also became a gymnast and gymnastic coach.
 The careers of both parents were marred with injuries, which eventually forced them to retire in 1958 and 1964, respectively.
 They both went into coaching, with Valentin being the head coach of the Soviet team from 1960 to 1968.